andersao/l5-repository/README.md

     ]
 ```

-Additionally, you may wish to customize where your generated class end up being saved.
+Additionally, you may wish to customize where your generated classes end up being saved.
 That can be accomplished by editing the `paths` node to your liking.
 For example:

 ```php
     'generator'=>[